 Parents are asked to provide the School with immunization information to comply with state immunization laws.
+Cardigan Mountain School may also require certain immunization as deemed necessary.

 If and when appropriate, the School will disseminate information to students and families regarding campus health and safety issues through regular internal communication channels.
 For example, the School may provide families with information about the nature and spread of communicable illnesses, including symptoms and signs to watch for, as well as required steps to be taken in the event of an epidemic or outbreak.
 Of course, we encourage all parents and guardians to contact their own medical professionals with any questions or concerns about communicable illnesses or immunization issues.